w3f/polkadot-wiki/docs/learn/learn-validator.md

 Finally, validators participate in the
-[chain selection process within GRANDPA](./learn-parachains-protocol.md/#chain-selection), ensuring that only available and valid blocks end within the finalized Relay Chain.
+[chain selection process within GRANDPA](./learn-parachains-protocol.md/#chain-selection), ensuring that only available and valid blocks end within the finalized relay chain.

 :::info Within an era roles can change